SakthiS-oss/ReliefLink/README.md

 ## Deploy

 [Vercel](https://vercel.com/) works well for the Next app: mirror `.env.example` variables in the project settings.
 Field machines running the USB bridge need `TRANSFER_SECRET`, optional `TRANSFER_PIN`, the deployed API base URL, and a stable `DEVICE_ID` (documented under hardware).

----

-## Note on database name

-The app uses the MongoDB database **`relieflink`**.
-Older prototypes may have used another name — migrate or re-seed if you are upgrading.